 The Philippines is the 12th most populated country in the world and continues to grow at a rate of 1.89% per year.
 The population in the country is approximately 102 million people, with 52% under the age of 24.
 95% of child victims of commercial sexual exploitation are out of school children.
 An estimated 3.21 million children are child labourers, only 11.3% of them combine work with school.

 The rising population, the absolute number of poor Filipinos has been increasing rather than decreasing.
 The wide spread poverty drives children to work as street vendors, helpers, and farm workers.
 The worst forms of child labour are children working underwater, at dangerous heights, in unhealthy environment, for long hours and even during the night, as well as exposing them to physical, emotional and sexual abuse.

-Terre des Hommes supports children at risk and victims of child labour who work in commercial agriculture, particularly in coconut and sugarcane plantations, deep sea fishing/diving, pesticide spraying, garbage collecting, handling of animal manure in poultry houses, as well as market and street vending.
-We work with local government, local partners, as well as the community to ensure the alleviation of child labour and to ensure children wellbeing.
-We work Eastern and Western Samar, Municipality of Capoocan, Leyte, and the cities of Tacloban and Ormoc.
+In the last few years Terre des Hommes Netherlands supported children at risk and victims of child labour who work in commercial agriculture, particularly in coconut and sugarcane plantations, deep sea fishing/diving, pesticide spraying, garbage collecting, handling of animal manure in poultry houses, as well as market and street vending.
+We worked with local government, local partners, as well as the community to ensure the alleviation of child labour and to ensure children wellbeing.
+We worked in Eastern and Western Samar, Municipality of Capoocan, Leyte, and the cities of Tacloban and Ormoc.

 Sexual exploitation of children in the Philippines